Mission and History

 Fostering peace, cultivating justice and creating a safer world

-The Joan B. Kroc Institute for Peace & Justice (IPJ) at University of San Diego sees peace as inseparable from justice and acts to prevent and resolve conflicts that threaten local, national and international peace by:
+The Joan B. Kroc Institute for Peace and Justice (IPJ) at the University of San Diego's Joan B. Kroc School of Peace Studies sees peace as inseparable from justice and acts to prevent and resolve conflicts that threaten local, national and international peace by:

 - building peace with justice by strengthening women peacemakers, youth